Neotys-Labs/Script-Converter/README.md

 ## Usage

-The Script Convert allows converting LoadRunner Scripts from a folder previously created and including all the scripts to be processed.
-After the conversion process, the Script Converter provides a detailed summary of the events occurred during the process.
+The Script Converter converts LoadRunner Scripts from a folder previously created and including all the scripts to be processed.
+After the conversion process, the Script Converter creates a NeoLoad Project containing the Virtual User Paths corresponding to each LoadRunner script and provides a detailed summary of the events occurred during the process.
 The actions, functions and parameters processed can have 3 different status:
 * **Supported**: Compatible with NeoLoad
-* **Supported with a warning**: Available in NeoLoad but might not respect the iso standard.
+* **Supported with a warning**: Available in NeoLoad but some options or arguments are not supported.
 * **Not supported**: Cannot be processed by the converter.

 For more information, see the [Coverage](#coverage) section.